mportesdev/handpick/README.rst

     Predicate objects are intended to be used as the ``predicate`` argument to the ``pick`` function.

+handpick.ALL
+    Predicate that returns True for all objects.

 handpick.NO_CONTAINERS
     Predicate that returns False for all iterable objects except strings and bytes-like objects.